Rapid HCV Test for Hepatitis C

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-Is the Xpert HCV Viral Load Finger-stick Point-of-Care test safe for humans?
+What evidence suggests that the Xpert HCV Viral Load Finger-stick Point-of-Care test is effective for detecting HCV?

 Yu-Hsiang Hsieh, PhD